pelias/documentation/installing.md

 sources are available on our [data sources page](./data_sources).
 Here we'll just focus on what to download for each one.

-### Whosonfirst
+### Who's on First

-There are two ways to download Whosonfirst data.
+There are two ways to download Who's on First data.
 The first is to use the pre-created [bundles](https://whosonfirst.mapzen.com/bundles/).
 These consist of a series of archives that can be easily extracted (instructions are on the page).

-For more advanced uses, or to contribute back to Whosonfirst, use the [whosonfirst-data](https://github.com/whosonfirst/whosonfirst-data) Github repository.
+For more advanced uses, or to contribute back to Who's on First, use the [whosonfirst-data](https://github.com/whosonfirst/whosonfirst-data) Github repository.
 Again, there are [instructions](https://github.com/whosonfirst/whosonfirst-data#git-and-github).
 Note that this repo requires [git-lfs](https://git-lfs.github.com/), a lot of bandwidth, and 27GB (currently) of